adelowo/sdump/README.md

 Sdump is a HTTP request bin built over SSH.
 I usually have to google for some 3rd party server or download a binary to inspect certain requests.

+Inspect, test and debug any request or webhook from your terminal

 ![sdump TUI](assets/sdump.png)

 ## Why?

-There is always a new flavor of an HTTP request bin i have to use every other month.
+There is always a new flavor of an online HTTP request bin i have to use every other month.
 Or sometimes, people have to download Ngrok to get a request bin functionality i.e people have to download or use external services to get a request bin.